 - STEP 1.
-Change the overcurrent control passwords as explained in the "Logging in for the First Time" section on page 21. - STEP 2.
-Make sure the Global Settings (Frequency, Continuous Current, Fault Interrupting Rating, and Trip Mode) match the configuration of the system and the Vista Underground Distribution Switchgear as stated on the switchgear nameplate as explained in the "Changing the Global Settings" section on page 29. - STEP 3.
-Update the Interrupter IDs to match the way designations on the Vista switchgear, or change to the user's preferred naming convention. - STEP 4.
-Reprogram the Overcurrent Protection Settings as explained in the "Programming the Overcurrent Protection Settings" section on page 34.
+Change the overcurrent control passwords as explained in the "Logging in for the First Time" section on page 15. - STEP 2.
+Make sure the Global Settings (Frequency, Continuous Current, Fault Interrupting Rating, and Trip Mode) match the configuration of the system and the Vista Underground Distribution Switchgear as stated on the switchgear nameplate as explained in the "Changing the Global Settings" section on page 23.
+Take particular note of the fault-interrupting rating and the trip mode.
+Vista SD Underground Distribution Switchgear comes in 16-kA and 12.5-kA interrupting ratings, and ONLY comes in the Three-Phase Trip/Three Phase Lockout trip mode. - STEP 3.
+Update the Interrupter IDs to match the way designations on the Vista SD switchgear, or change to the user's preferred naming convention. - STEP 4.
+Reprogram the Overcurrent Protection Settings as explained in the "Programming the Overcurrent Protection Settings" section on page 28.